ijlal-gondal/portfolio-master/README.md

 # Portfolio
 This is my portfolio exclusively built with HTML & CSS.
 No framework & library used here.
-I used newest css feature in this site.
+I have utilized css features.
 Listed below are some of them:

     1.CSS Grid